forcedotcom/SalesforceMobileSDK-Android/README.md

 Installation (do this first - really)
 ==

-After cloning the SalesforceMobileSDK-Android project from github, run the install script from the command line:
+After cloning the SalesforceMobileSDK-Android project from GitHub, run the install script from the command line:

 `./install.sh`